-This topic describes service mesh for Cloud Foundry Application Runtime.
+This topic describes service mesh for Cloud Foundry Application Runtime (CFAR).

 To deploy service mesh, see Deploying Service Mesh (Beta).

-Service mesh in Cloud Foundry uses Istio Pilot and Envoy.
+Service mesh in CFAR uses Istio Pilot and Envoy.
 The Cloud Foundry

 Service mesh deploys an additional router and runs as a parallel routing plane as illustrated in the following diagram:

-Service mesh currently supports configuring routing weights for app.
+Service mesh currently supports configuring routing weights for apps.
 For more information, see Using Weighted Routing (Beta).

-- It does not have feature parity with the existing routing plane in Cloud Foundry.
+- It does not have feature parity with the existing routing plane in CFAR.